Butare/butare.github.io/clean_architecture-book.md

 Some software in the system should not change very often.
 This software represents high-level architecture and policy decisions. we don't want these business and architectural decisions to be volatile.
 - The software that encapsulates the high-level policies of the system should be placed into stable components (I=0).
-Unstable components (I=1) should contain only the software that is volatile -- software that we want to be able to quickly and easily change.
+Unstable components (I=1) should contain only the softare that is volatile -- softare that we want to be able to quickly and easily change.
 - However, if the high-level policies are placed into stable components, then the source code that represents those policies will be difficult to change.
-This could make the overall architecture inflexible.
+This could make the overall achitecture inflexible.
 - How can a component that is maximally stable (I=0) be flexible enough to withstand change?
 > The answer is found in OCP (Open-Closed Principle)
 - This principle tells us that it is possible and desirable to create classes that are flexible enough to be extended without requiring modification.